Our Naturopath is now offering Microneedling!

 Physiotherapist

 Mike’s approach to physiotherapy is to not only decrease your pain, but to identify the real reason behind your injury.
 Properly understanding why the injury occurred in the first place will lower its chances of happening again.
 To accomplish this, Mike treats with manual therapy, education, exercise and improving movement patterns.
+Mike has certification in IMS/Dry needling and acupuncture.

 Mike decided to become a physiotherapist after tearing his ACL while playing soccer at the age of 21.
 Working closely with his physiotherapist, he was sold on Physio as a career path.
 To pursue his goal, he made the big decision to move to Sydney, Australia and completed a Master of Physiotherapy degree.
 He then stayed in Australia to gain valuable clinical experience but is now back home, providing his Australian perspective to clients.